mli/deepnumpy-doc/guide/crash-course/6-use_gpus.md

 x
 ```

-For a CPU, MXNet will allocate data on main memory, and try to use all CPU cores as possible, even if there is more than one CPU socket.
-While if there are multiple GPUs, MXNet needs to specify which GPUs the NDArray will be allocated.
+If you're using a CPU, MXNet allocates data on main memory and tries to use as many CPU cores as possible.
+This is true even if there is more than one CPU socket.
+If there are multiple GPUs, MXNet specifies which GPUs the ndarray is allocated.

-Let's assume there is a least one more GPU.
-We can create another NDArray and assign it there.
-(If you only have one GPU, then you will see an error).
-Here we copy `x` to the second GPU, `npx.gpu(1)`:
+Assume there is a least one more GPU.
+Create another ndarray and assign it there.
+If you only have one GPU, then you get an error.
+In the example code here, you copy `x` to the second GPU, `npx.gpu(1)`:

 ```{.python .input  n=11}
 gpu_1 = npx.gpu(1) if npx.num_gpus() > 1 else npx.cpu()
 x.copyto(gpu_1)
 ```

-MXNet needs users to explicitly move data between devices.
+MXNet requries that users explicitly move data between devices.
 But several operators such as `print`, and `asnumpy`, will implicitly move data to main memory.

 ## Run an operation on a GPU

-To perform an operation on a particular GPU, we only need to guarantee that the inputs of this operation are already on that GPU.
-The output will be allocated on the same GPU as well.
+To perform an operation on a particular GPU, you only need to guarantee that the input of an operation is already on that GPU.
+The output is allocated on the same GPU as well.
 Almost all operators in the `np` and `npx` module support running on a GPU.

 ```{.python .input  n=21}
 y = np.random.uniform(size=(3,4), ctx=gpu)
 x + y
 ```

-Remember that if the inputs are not on the same GPU, you will see an error.
+Remember that if the inputs are not on the same GPU, you get an error.

 ## Run a neural network on a GPU

-Similarly, to run a neural network on a GPU, we only need to copy/move the input data and parameters to the GPU.
-Let's reuse the previously defined LeNet.
+To run a neural network on a GPU, you only need to copy and move the input data and parameters to the GPU.
+Reuse the previously defined LeNet.
+The following code example shows this.

 ```{.python .input  n=16}
 net = nn.Sequential()